Who benefits from Restorative Justice?

 The service is free of charge, completely confidential and impartial.
 If a victim or offender is being supported by a CJS agency or partner we will update that organisation about the outcomes of Restorative Justice activities.

 That is for the sentencer alone to decide.
 It is not the purpose of Restorative Justice to influence sentencing decisions.
 That is made clear to both victim and offender at the start.

 How do I find out more or make a referral?

 The service takes referrals from the police, victims, victims’ services organisations, offender management agencies and any other organisation that is working with victims or offenders.

-Any RJ outcome will be determined in line with both the victim’s and offender’s wishes.
+Any Restorative Justice outcome will be determined in line with both the victim’s and offender’s wishes.

-The RJ procedure will not prejudice the victim, offender or the criminal justice process.
+The Restorative Justice procedure will not prejudice the victim, offender or the criminal justice process.